AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 An [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html) is a container for objects (i.e., files) stored in S3.

 S3 supports the folder concept as a means of grouping objects.
 It does this by using a shared name *prefix*.
 In other words, the grouped objects have names that begin with a common string.
 This common string, or shared prefix, is the folder name.
-Object names are also referred to as key names.
+The prefix must end with a forward slash character `/` to indicate folder structure.
+Furthermore, object names are also referred to as key names.

 For example: `s3://example-bucket/1/2/3/example.txt`
- * Bucket: example-bucket
+ * Bucket: `example-bucket`
- * Prefix: 1/2/3
+ * Prefix: `1/2/3/`
- * Key name: 1/2/3/example.txt
+ * Key name: `1/2/3/example.txt`

 ### Creating bucket
 1. Head to Amazon S3 using the search bar and in the left navigation sidebar, select *General purpose buckets*.
 <p align="center"><img src="img/bucket.png" width="60%"></p>

 2. Select *Create bucket*.
 3. Enter a name for your bucket.
+It must be globally unique accross all AWS accounts.
 Once created, you cannot change its name.
-4. Select the AWS Region close to your location to minimize latency and costs.
+4. Select the AWS Region your account is logging in.
 Additionally, remeber this region because it is going to be very important later.
 <p align="center"><img src="img/create_bucket.png" width="60%"></p>

 5. Scroll all the way down and select *Create bucket*.